 No, no way!
 After all, the employees in the service department are relieved of standards and have the opportunity to focus on topics requiring intensive consultation without time pressure.
 This could be individual energy consulting, for example.

 At the same time, you position your company as an innovative energy service provider with a modern customer service for a young, mobile and smart target group.

 As a rule, the caller is then naturally transferred to a personal contact person.

 No, this might have been true in the past, unfortunately too often, but only because the information from the VoiceBot was not passed on to the employee in the service department.
 Today, the so-called 'digital handshake', i.e. the automated transfer of already recorded information, has to work perfectly.
 Otherwise the impressive customer experience will go down the drain very quickly.

 Our solutions are therefore generally integrated with the ICT systems of the utility.
-This way the call data is reliably transferred to the employee and the customer can continue with his request directly where he left the VoiceBot.
+This way the call data is reliably transferred to the employees and the customers can continue with their request directly where they left the VoiceBot.

 Not so fast (laughs).
 Even for AI-based VoiceBots an intensive pre-planning is essential.
 We therefore recommend taking small steps first to gain experience and continuously asking customers how they are getting along with the VoiceBot and whether they are satisfied with the service.

 The knowledge gained from this must of course be implemented immediately, this is part of a concise quality management.
 In the end, it is all about the acceptance of an automated customer dialog.